-Norwegian People’s Aid works with almost 40 partners under the civil society programme, the work of which is broadly divided into four different areas:
+Norwegian People’s Aid works with 27 partners under the civil society programme, the work of which is broadly divided into four different areas:

-- Conflicts over rights to land and natural resources often occur in settings impacted by urbanisation and internal displacement.
-Our partners do what they can to mediate in such conflicts and help local communities protect their rights.
+· Conflicts over rights to land and natural resources often occur in settings impacted by urbanization and internal displacement.
+NPA partners do what they can to mediate in such conflicts and help local communities protect their rights.

-- Freedom of expression and media issues are important to those of our partners who work closely with various radio stations in order to spread information about dialogue, peace and reconciliation, provide training to journalists and to pressure the authorities into releasing journalists that have been imprisoned.
+· Freedom of expression and media issues are important to partners who work closely with various radio stations in order to spread information about dialogue, peace and reconciliation and provide training to journalists.

-- Violence against women is a widespread problem in South Sudan.
-Many of our partners work to strengthen women’s rights by mobilising women’s groups, strengthening legal protection for women and holding public awareness campaigns
+· Violence against women is a widespread problem in South Sudan.
+Many of NPA partners work to strengthen women’s rights by mobilizing women’s groups, strengthening legal protection for women and holding public awareness campaigns